 How to Reduce Water Usage in Schools?

 Approximately 6% of total water use in commercial and institutional facilities takes place in schools.
-The largest uses of water in school facilities are heating and cooling systems, restrooms, drinking fountains, cafeteria kitchens, science labs, and outdoor fields and grounds.
-There are a number of green materials schools can use and tactics they can employ to reduce their consumption, including:
+The largest water uses in school facilities are heating and cooling systems, restrooms, drinking fountains, cafeteria kitchens, science labs, and outdoor fields and grounds.
+There are several tactics they can employ to reduce their consumption, including:

-- Utilizing faucet aerators, which decrease the amount of water that flows through taps.
+- Utilizing faucet aerators decreases the amount of water that flows through taps.
 Aerators can cut water consumption by 30% to 50%.

 - High-efficiency dual flush toilets conserve water that is often wasted.
 The average toilet uses 3.5 gallons per flush, while a high-efficiency option only uses 1.28 gallons.

 - Water-efficient plumbing fixtures can be installed throughout the school to eliminate inefficient systems that add to heavy water consumption.
 These fixtures include urinals, showerheads, and hose hookups.